cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 Name                     | Description                                                          | Type
 ------------------------ | -------------------------------------------------------------------- | ------
-`superuserSecretVersion  ` | The resource version of the "postgres" user secret                   - *mandatory*  | string `replicationSecretVersion` | The resource version of the "streaming_replication" user secret      - *mandatory*  | string `applicationSecretVersion` | The resource version of the "app" user secret                        - *mandatory*  | string `caSecretVersion         ` | Unused.
-Retained for compatibility with old versions.                | string `clientCaSecretVersion   ` | The resource version of the PostgreSQL client-side CA secret version - *mandatory*  | string `serverCaSecretVersion   ` | The resource version of the PostgreSQL server-side CA secret version - *mandatory*  | string `serverSecretVersion     ` | The resource version of the PostgreSQL server-side secret version    - *mandatory*  | string
+`superuserSecretVersion  ` | The resource version of the "postgres" user secret                   | string `replicationSecretVersion` | The resource version of the "streaming_replication" user secret      | string `applicationSecretVersion` | The resource version of the "app" user secret                        | string `caSecretVersion         ` | Unused.
+Retained for compatibility with old versions.                | string `clientCaSecretVersion   ` | The resource version of the PostgreSQL client-side CA secret version | string `serverCaSecretVersion   ` | The resource version of the PostgreSQL server-side CA secret version | string `serverSecretVersion     ` | The resource version of the PostgreSQL server-side secret version    | string

 <a id='StorageConfiguration'></a>
 ## StorageConfiguration